yegor256/blog/_posts/2019/jan/2019-01-29-dependency-hell.md

 In the case of Maven it's resolvable, in the case of, for example, [Rake](https://github.com/ruby/rake), it's not (to my knowledge).

+{% quote If you trust the authors of the library, use dynamic versioning; if you don’t, use a fixed version. %}

 To resolve this problem, library Y will have to explicitly say which version has to be used.
 But it can't be sure that `1.14.1` will work correctly with library X. To confirm that it does, it would have to be tested by the authors of library